AzugBe/azugbe.github.io/_pages/privacy.md

 * The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.
 * The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by AZUG vzw, he or she may at any time contact the controller.
-AZUG vzw will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by AZUG (BUG - Initiative vzw), he or she may at any time contact the controller.
+AZUG (BUG - Initiative vzw) will arrange the restriction of the processing.

 #### f) Right to data portability